perryOnCrack/perryoncrack.github.io/apps/rez.md

 ## Development Status

 - In-development
-    - Experimental features to address some gesture navigation issues
+    - Double tap to lock screen
+    - Option to hide status bar

 - Planned features
     - On-coming calendar events on top panel
     - More notification style in app info menu
     - App list scrollbar (waiting for the official Jetpack Compose implementation)
+    - Experimental features to address some gesture navigation issues

 - "No promise but I will look into them" features
-    - Double tap to lock screen
-    - Option to hide status bar
     - Foldable device screen layout
     - Pinned shortcut/PWA
-    - Customizable font
+    - Customizable font & font size

 - Known issues
     - Unable to use Samsung OneUI's gesture navigation
     - Crash when moving or resizing widgets on some devices
+    - Some notifications can crash the launcher

 ---